 When you turn the recommendations page on, people who subscribe to your newsletter will get a pop-up after they subscribe, asking if they’d like to subscribe to your recommended newsletters.

-I only have the one recommendation so far (the one that invited me).
-I imagine some people apply to any that pay just to try and make as much money as possible.
+I imagine some people apply to Boost any newsletters that pay, hoping to make as much money as possible.
 I want to be more selective and only recommend newsletters that I think will be relevant (and good quality).

 Anyway, that’s pretty much what I know about boosts so far.
 I’m going to have a browse through some of the newsletters and apply to any I think will be a good fit.
 Then we’ll see whether I make any pennies from it.